sarahjstrong/BATTLEBOUND-ODYSSEY/README.md

 Read below about the different character types.

-**Character Type Backgrounds:** Each character types serves to add a little creativity to the game.
-It doesn't impact the character stats much put it does give you ONE power specific to that character type that allows you to inflict more damage on the opponent defend themself, or even manipulate your character into skipping a turn!
+**Character Type Backgrounds:** Each character type serves to add a little creativity to the game.
+Each character model is similar but have varying full health, differing strength of abilities, and a UNIQUE special power.
+This special power is unique to that character type and allows you to inflict more damage on the opponent, defend yourself, or even manipulate opponent into skipping a turn!
 By default, each character has the ability to perform all the following abilities ONLY ONCE:
-* **Full Heal:** Returns character health to 50 (perfect health)
+* **Full Heal:** Returns character health to perfect health (Full health points vary by character type)
-* **Partial Heal:** Adds 10 to character health
+* **Partial Heal:** Increases health by a certain number (specific to character type)
-* **Power Attack:** Adds 10 to attack
+* **Power Attack:** Adds anywhere from 8 to 15 points to next attack
 * **Special Attack:** This is specific to character type, but can only be used once.
 Try playing multiple rounds with each character to discover their unique powers!

-**Elf:** Elves are a magical people of otherworldly grace, living in the world but not entirely part of it.
+**Elf (full health 50 | larger partial heal):** Elves are a magical people of otherworldly grace, living in the world but not entirely part of it.
 They live in places of ethereal beauty, in the midst of ancient forests or in silvery spires glittering with faerie light, where soft music drifts through the air and gentle fragrances waft on the breeze.
 Elves love nature and magic, art and artistry, music and poetry, and the good things of the world.

-**Dragonborn:** Born of dragons, as their name proclaims, the dragonborn walk proudly through a world that greets them with fearful incomprehension.
+**Dragonborn (full health 60):** Born of dragons, as their name proclaims, the dragonborn walk proudly through a world that greets them with fearful incomprehension.
 Shaped by draconic gods or the dragons themselves, dragonborn originally hatched from dragon eggs as a unique race, combining the best attributes of dragons and humanoids.
 Some dragonborn are faithful